Jabdekhoda/Rail_to_Rail_Comparator/README.md

 Rail-to-Rail Comparator Design

 Welcome to the Rail-to-Rail Comparator Design repository on GitHub!
-This repository contains the design files for a comparator circuit that operates with a rail-to-rail input common mode level
+This repository contains the design files for a comparator circuit that operates with a rail-to-rail input common mode level.

 About the Design